 The applicable insurance laws and regulations of the state.

-Beyond these broad subject matter categories, Section 5 states that tests “shall be developed and conducted under rules and regulations prescribed by the insurance commissioner.”
+Beyond these broad subject matter categories, Section 5 requires the state insurance commissioner to prescribe the rules and regulations governing the manner in which suchtests are developed and conducted .

-In order to provide more uniformity in state licensing practices, the 2012 revised ULS for Exam Content or Subject Area and Testing Administration Standards establishes implementation of the “Exam Content and Testing Administration Recommended Best Practices found in Chapter 8 of the NAIC State Licensing Handbook” as the uniform standard.
+To provide more uniformity in state licensing practices, the 2018 revised ULS for Exam Content or Subject Area and Testing Administration Standards establishes as the uniform standard the Exam Content and Testing Administration Recommended Best Practices found in Chapter 8 of the NAIC State Licensing Handbook .

 Test Development and Review

-Test development experts believe that licensing examinations should measure the minimum competency required for a candidate to perform at an entry level.
-Therefore, test content and curriculum development should be focused on assessing whether a candidate demonstrates sufficient knowledge to pass an examination that is appropriately targeted to an entry-level producer.
+Test development experts recommend that licensing examinations measure the minimum competency required for a candidate to perform at an entry level.
+Therefore, exam content and curriculum development should be focused on assessing a candidate demonstration of sufficient knowledge to pass an examination that is appropriately targeted to an entry-level producer.

 The examination should not dictate the curriculum that an entry-level insurance producer should master.
 Instead, the test content should be developed using the steps outlined below.
-Examinations and curriculums should be updated to reflect any changes in insurance laws, regulations or industry practice.
+Examinations and curriculums should be updated to regularly reflect changes in insurance laws, regulations or industry practice.
 An online candidate guide should be available and provide detailed testing and licensing procedures, as well as content outlines with cross-references to the curriculum.

-Input from trainers who conduct test preparation courses may assist in the development of the curriculum and the exam content outline; however, some state insurance regulators believe it is not appropriate to invite these trainers to participate in reviewing final examination questions.
+Trainers who conduct test preparation courses may assist in the development of the curriculum and the exam content outline; however, in some states do not participate in reviewing final examination questions.
 Education providers who do not offer prelicensing education courses (such as continuing education [CE] providers) are sometimes used during test development.

 There are generally two approaches to examination construction.
 A bank-based test generates individual examinations from a large bank of items.
-A form-based examination will consist of a specified set of predesigned test forms that are rotated.
+A form-based examination consists of a specified set of predesigned test forms that are rotated.
 The states use both methods, and both are psychometrically acceptable.
 Although contracted outside experts play a major role in test development in most jurisdictions, the state should have a regular process and procedures for developing and reviewing licensing examinations to ensure that those examinations are properly focused on the minimum competencies required of an entry-level producer.
-Some items that should be included in the plan include:
+Some items that should be included in the plan are:

 Procedures to ensure that a job analysis survey that includes input from state insurance regulators and the industry is conducted at regular intervals to determine the requirements and work performed by an entry- level insurance producer.

-Regular, ongoing review and assessment of producer licensing examinations in the event of legislative or regulatory changes that could affect the accuracy of exam content.
+Regular, ongoing review and assessment of producer licensing examinations in the context of legislative or regulatory changes that could affect the accuracy of exam content.

 An annual review of the examination development process conducted with the state and the testing vendor.

-Depending on test volume, test performance, and the need for content changes, either an annual, or at least biannual, substantive review of the examination and the psychometric properties of the test.
-These efforts should include the involvement of content or test development professionals, department personnel and industry representatives, including recent, entry-level producers.
+Depending on test volume, producer performance, and the need for content changes, either an annual, or at least biannual, substantive review of the examination and the psychometric properties of the test.
+These efforts should include the involvement of content or test development professionals, department personnel and industry representatives, including recent and experienced producers.

 A fair and valid state-based test should incorporate knowledge, skills and abilities that measure state-specific and national expertise.
 This balance will shift depending on the subject matter.
 For example, life insurance laws and regulations tend to be more similar among the states, while health insurance standards can vary widely.

-If the state collects demographic data, it should be reviewed annually.
+If the state collects demographic data, such data should be reviewed annually.

 Developing the Questions